 M.A., REG.
 CASLPO, HPC Reg.
 CPAM/PL/SPT/014

-Cynthia received her Masters of Arts in Speech-Language Pathology at State University of New York in Buffalo in 2003, after having completed a Bachelors of Arts – Linguistics and Psychology from the University of Ottawa in 1998.
-Cynthia has over fourteen years of experience providing speech and language intervention in a variety of settings.
+Cynthia received her Masters of Arts in Speech-Language Pathology at the State University of New York at Buffalo (Buffalo, New York) in 2003, after having completed a Bachelors of Arts – Linguistics and Psychology from the University of Ottawa (Ontario, Canada) in 1998.
+She also holds a post graduate diploma from the Communicative Disorders Assistant Program at Georgian College (Ontario, Canada).
+Cynthia has over eighteen years of experience providing speech and language intervention in a variety of settings.